Skokomish River

+Etymology and naming

+The Twana-language name for the Skokomish River is squʔquʔ, meaning "river."
+The North Fork Skokomish River is known as disɬabux̌t, and the South Fork Skokomish River as duxʷsiq̓ʷ.

+The name in English, "Skokomish," comes from the Twana name for the Indigenous inhabitants of the Skokomish watershed, the Skokomish people, squqəʔbəš (also spelled squqəʔəbəš, and meaning "river people" or "people of the river").
+The Skokomish were the largest of the nine different Twana communities before their amalgamation onto the reservation in the 1850s.
+Within these nine communities there were at least 33 settlements.

 Course

 The Skokomish River and its two tributary forks drain the southeast corner of the Olympic Mountains, mainly in Mason County but including a portion of Jefferson County.
 The main stem Skokomish River is formed by the confluence of the North Fork and South Fork near small community of Mohrweis.
 It flows east through the broad Skokomish Valley.
 After being crossed by U.S. Route 101 the river turns northeast.
 Washington State Route 106 crosses the river near its mouth on Hood Canal.
-Near the towns of Union and Skokomish the Skokomish River enters Annas Bay at The Great Bend of Hood Canal from the south, where it creates a large estuary called Skokomish Flats.
+Near the towns of Union and Skokomish the Skokomish River enters Annas Bay at the bend of Hood Canal from the south, where it creates a large estuary called Skokomish Flats.
 The lower portion of the river flows along the southern portion of the Skokomish Indian Reservation.

 The South Fork Skokomish River originates near Sundown Pass in Olympic National Park, near the sources of the Wynoochee River and Graves Creek, a tributary of the Quinault River.
 The South Fork flows southeast out of the national park and between Capitol Peak, on the west, and Wonder Mountain on the east.
 After receiving Rule Creek from the west the South Fork turns more directly south and enters a broader valley.
 It receives Church Creek from the west, then turns to flow southeast and east through a widening river valley.
 A number of tributary streams join the South Fork, including Pine Creek and Cedar Creek, from the south, and Le Bar Creek, Brown Creek, and Harp Creek from the north.
 The South Fork Skokomish leaves the main Olympic Mountains and enters flatter terrain, but flows through gorges for several miles.
 After exiting the gorges the South Fork turns east and enters the broad Skokomish Valley where it joins with the North Fork to form the main stem Skokomish River.